Where is Thailand's protest movement heading? | DW | 27.01.2021

 The intention was for the students "to focus on final exams, which is a very poignant reminder of just how young these protesters are, and that they have lives and aspirations outside of their activism," he added.

-The pro-democracy movement has addressed speculation that the campaign is losing steam, saying in a recent Facebook posts: "Our movement is not dying down or fading as many would have you believe," the post read.
+The pro-democracy movement has addressed speculation that the campaign is losing steam, saying in a recent Facebook posts: "Our movement is not dying down or fading as many would have you believe."

 "Prayuth and his cohorts have not resigned, the constitution is still not written by the people, and the monarchy is still above the constitution.
 Our movement will continue.
 Get ready for a big show."